SAP Negotiations

 Best Practices:

-• Maintenance Fee Discounts or Freezes: SAP is infamously rigid on its 22% maintenance, but large customers have, in some cases, negotiated slightly lower rates or credits.
+• Maintenance Fee Discounts or Freezes: SAP is notoriously rigid on its 22% maintenance fee, but large customers have, in some cases, negotiated slightly lower rates or credits.
 At a minimum, try to lock the percentage so it doesnโ€™t increase.
 SAP once attempted to raise everyone to 22% from lower rates, causing pushback.
 If youโ€™re renewing or extending licenses, ask, โ€œIs there any flexibility on the support fee?โ€ Perhaps SAP wonโ€™t cut the 22%, but they can give credit elsewhere equivalent to a couple of percentage points.
-Also, ensure youโ€™re not paying maintenance on licenses youโ€™re not using (see Tips 4 and 9 about reducing those).
+Also, ensure youโ€™re not paying maintenance on licenses youโ€™re not using (see Tips 4 and 9 for guidance on reducing these costs).

 • Support Level: SAP offers support tiers (Standard, Enterprise, Preferred Care, MaxAttention, etc.).
 Understand what you need.
 Many get by with Enterprise Support (the 22%).
-If SAP pitches premium support (which costs more), evaluate it carefully โ€“ perhaps negotiate some components ร la carte if needed rather than a full upgrade.
+If SAP offers premium support (which costs more), evaluate it carefully โ€“ perhaps consider negotiating some components ร la carte if needed, rather than a full upgrade.
 For premium support, negotiate the price uplift and specific deliverables (like a named support contact, faster response SLA, etc.).

 • Third-Party Support Leverage: There are third-party providers (e.g., Rimini Street, Spinnaker) that offer support for SAP products at ~50% of SAPโ€™s fee, though without upgrades.
 This is a nuclear option to leave SAP support, but mentioning it can be a bargaining chip.
 Even if you donโ€™t intend to go that route, letting SAP know youโ€™re considering a โ€œmaintenance vacationโ€โ€‹ or third-party support can sometimes make them more flexible on terms to keep you.
 Use with caution, but itโ€™s part of the toolkit.

-• Cloud SLAs: If your SAP solution is cloud (Ariba, SF, etc.), maintenance is included, but ensure the Service Level Agreements (uptime, response time) are contractually defined.
+• Cloud SLAs: If your SAP solution is hosted in the cloud (Ariba, SF, etc.), maintenance is typically included; however, ensure that theย Service Level Agreementsย (SLAs) for uptime and response time are contractually defined.
 Negotiate credits for downtime above a threshold.
 Ensure support response commitments (e.g., critical ticket response within 1 hour).
 It might not affect cost directly, but it ensures you get value for that built-in support spend.

 Trap: One trap is the auto-renewal of maintenance without review.
-Many companies keep paying maintenance annually without re-assessing whether they need all those licenses supported.
-Thatโ€™s how shelfware keeps costing you.
+Many companies continue to pay for maintenance annually without reassessing whether they truly need all the licenses they support.
+Thatโ€™s how shelfware continues to cost you.

 Another trap is not realizing you can drop maintenance on unused products โ€“ you can, though you lose upgrade rights for those licenses.
-If you have software you wonโ€™t use, consider terminating its maintenance to save money (but weigh carefully; you keep the right to use the last version you had).
+If you have software that you wonโ€™t use, consider terminating its maintenance to save money (but weigh the consequences carefully; you retain the right to use the last version you had).

 On the cloud, a trap assumes SAP wonโ€™t raise ratesโ€”support costs are inside the subscription, and weโ€™ve seen vendors increase subscriptions, citing โ€œincreased support costsโ€ or inflation.
 Without a cap, youโ€™re exposed.